jncc/sac-microsite/README.md

     dotnet run -- -g -s $AWS_ELASTICSEARCH_INDEX

-This creates a set of json search documents in `output/search` that can be pushed onto the queue to ingest into the central search ingester lambda function, it will also create the static pages in `output/html` (in the .gitignore) which can be combined with the other static elements in the [doc](doc) folder which will then be pushed out onto the `gh-pages` branch (the live SAC microsite).
+This creates a set of json search documents in `output/search` that can be pushed onto the queue to ingest into the central search ingester lambda function, it will also create the static pages in `output/html` (in the .gitignore) which can be combined with the other static elements in the [docs](docs) folder which will then be pushed out onto the `gh-pages` branch (the live SAC microsite).

 ### Manual Deployment to live